aguengoer/ultra-magic-square/README.md

 # ultra-magic-square
-ultra magic square implemenation in c++
+ultra magic square with evolutionary algorithm implemenation in c++